Choy Li Fut: Main branches

-The Choy Li Fut martial arts system has spread throughout the globe, with schools on almost every continent.
-All are recognized as an important part of the Choy Li Fut family because they are the pioneers that helped spread the art of Choy Li Fut throughout the world.
-Over time, in addition to the development of new techniques and other martial-arts styles, as with many martial arts, Choy Li Fut has developed into several lineages that may differ in training and style, and even differences in historic perspectives.
-It is these developments that caused differences in forms and the application of techniques between branches and schools and contribute to the heated discussions regarding the history of Choy Li Fut.
+The Choy Li Fut martial arts system has spread throughout the globe.

-Choy Li Fut schools can trace their lineage from the schools started by the original 18 disciples whom Chan Heung sent out in 1848.
-Many schools can easily trace their origins from these four main branches: the King Mui / Chan Family Choy Li Fut Branch, the Fut San / Hung Sing Choy Li Fut Branch, the Jiangmen 江門 or Kong Chow 岡州 Choy Li Fut Branch, and the Buk Sing Choy Li Fut Branch.
+Choy Li Fut schools can trace their lineage from the schools started by the original 18 disciples whom Chan sent out in 1848.
+Many schools can easily trace their origins from these four main branches: the King Mui / Chan Family Choy Li Fut branch, the Fut San / Hung Sing Choy Li Fut branch, the Jiangmen (Note: 江門) or Kong Chow (Note: 岡州) Choy Li Fut branch, and the Buk Sing Choy Li Fut branch.